Best Trading Simulator: Free Stock Market and FX Simulator

-Learn more about choosing a good Forex and CFD broker here.
+Learn more about choosing a good broker here.

-Now that you know what a Forex trade simulator is, the benefits of using one and what to look for, you might be wondering which trading simulator we recommend.
+Now that you know what a Forex trading simulator is, the benefits of using one and what to look for, you might be wondering which trading simulator we recommend.

 Just some of the functions of MetaTrader, and MetaTrader's demo account, include: